 Seriously, though.
-There are lots of lesbians, gay men, bisexual, and transgender folks who practice Wicca.
+There are lots of lesbians, gay men, bisexuals, and transgender folks who practice Wicca.

 In fact, Wicca seems especially suited to the GLBT crowd...